-With each new Aerosmith album the debate rages as to whether The Bio-degradable Brothers, or Toxic Twins as they were famously dubbed during their years of drug excess, have sold out, diluted their classic swaggering sound and cashed in.
+With each new Aerosmith album the debate continues to rage.
+This is whether The Bio-degradable Brothers, or Toxic Twins as they were famously dubbed, have sold out.
+Diluting their once classic swaggering sound and cashing in.

-Fans of ‘Sweet Emotion’ and the like will no doubt require medical assistance to bring them round after hearing the Grandfather of all young rock pretenders Steven Tyler, rap in a Jamaican Patois on the horrendous title track.
+Fans of ‘Sweet Emotion’ and the like will no doubt require medical assistance to bring them round.
+That is after hearing Steven Tyler rap in a Jamaican Patois on the horrendous title track.

 But they will soon be resuscitated by the more familiar vocal rasp of Tyler on raunchy opener ‘Beyond Beautiful’.
-Likewise, first single ‘Jaded’ (which is a definite grower, it has to be said) and piano ballad ‘Fly Away From Here’ will appeal to those fans expecting a repeat of ‘I Don’t Wanna Miss A Thing’, and those who probably think Aerosmith have only been around five or 10 years.
+Likewise, first single ‘Jaded’ (which is a definite grower) and piano ballad ‘Fly Away From Here’ has some appeal.

-Interestingly, ‘Fly Away From Here’ is the only track on the album solely written by outside writers, and predictably will be released as a single.
-This is the crux of the problem with the modern day Aerosmith.
+Interestingly, ‘Fly Away From Here’ is the only track on the album solely written by outside writers.
+Predictably it was released as a single.
+It’s hard to ignore but, this is the crux of the problem with modern day Aerosmith.

-In the year when the band has been inducted into the Rock And Roll Hall Of Fame, it’s hard to decide what will anger veteran fans more – seeing such throwaway garbage released as a single under the proud Aerosmith moniker, or seeing the band cavorting onstage with Britney Spears and ‘N Sync at the Superbowl recently.
+In the year when the band has been inducted into the Rock And Roll Hall Of Fame, it’s hard to decide what will anger veteran fans more.
+Seeing such throwaway garbage released as a single under the proud Aerosmith moniker.
+Or perhaps seeing the band cavorting onstage with Britney Spears and ‘N Sync at the Superbowl recently.

-But the fact remains that, for Aerosmith to remain contemporary, they must play the music industry game.
-Despite the fact that some of this album makes me Just Push Skip rather than follow the instructions of the title track, there are numerous moments of pure Aerosmith brilliance that justify tolerance of the weaker songs.
+But the fact remains that for Aerosmith to remain contemporary, they must play the music industry game.
+Despite the fact that some of this album makes me Just Push Skip rather than follow the title track instructions.
+However, there are numerous moments of pure Aerosmith brilliance that justify tolerance of the weaker songs.

-Tyler’s mastery of the double entendre one liner on the rocking ‘Outta Your Head’ (‘All this time did you ever think / That the girl sees red when a man sees pink’) while the old Joe Perry guitar magic is still in evidence on ‘Light Inside’ and ‘Under My Skin’.
-Standout cut has to be the superb ‘Trip Hoppin’ which picks up where ‘Beyond Beautiful’ left off and soars with some great Horns courtesy of the Tower Of Power.
+Tyler’s mastery of the double entendre one liner on the rocking ‘Outta Your Head’ (‘All this time did you ever think / That the girl sees red when a man sees pink’).
+While the old Joe Perry guitar magic is still in evidence on ‘Light Inside’ and ‘Under My Skin’.
+The standout cut is the superb ‘Trip Hoppin’ which picks up where ‘Beyond Beautiful’ left off.
+It soars with some great horns courtesy of the Tower Of Power.

-Just Push Play is almost the history of Aerosmith in one handy reference, elements of the classic sound that gave the band success and the more commercial appeal of recent albums which spectacularly relaunched their career are found in equal measure.
+The album is almost the history of Aerosmith in one handy reference.
+Elements of their classic sound that gave the band success.
+Their more recent appeal which spectacularly relaunched their career in 1987 are also found in equal measure.

-Although ‘Just Push Play’ won’t banish memories of Aerosmith circa ‘Get Your Wings’, it proves at the very least that the band still have a relevance that prevents them being marketed as a mere nostalgia act three decades after forming.
+‘Just Push Play’ won’t banish memories of Aerosmith circa ‘Get Your Wings’.
+It proves at the very least that the band still has a relevance, even in 2001.
+This prevents them being marketed as a mere nostalgia act three decades after forming.